Innovative Ozone-Based Cancer Treatments

 Professor Yoshiharu Okamoto’s research at Tottori University in Japan has significantly advanced our understanding of ozonated water’s potential in cancer treatment.
 His groundbreaking published studies in animal models demonstrated that ozonated water alters the tumor microenvironment to enhance the efficacy of conventional cancer therapies.
 Professor Okamoto’s experiments showed that intraperitoneal administration of ozonated water increases tumor oxygenation.
 This effect is crucial, as tumor hypoxia is a significant factor in cancer therapy resistance.
 Furthermore, his research revealed that when combined with traditional chemotherapy drugs like cisplatin, ozonated water significantly enhanced their tumor-suppressing effects.
 For instance, combining ozonated water and cisplatin in colon cancer mouse models showed more significant tumor growth suppression than cisplatin alone.
 Professor Okamoto’s work also highlighted the safety profile of ozonated water, demonstrating no apparent changes in blood gas levels or damage to healthy tissues at therapeutic doses.
 These findings laid the groundwork for considering ozonated water as a potential adjuvant in cancer therapy, opening new avenues for research in veterinary and human oncology.

 In yet-to-be-published research, Professor Okamoto has made significant discoveries regarding ozonated glycerin’s potential in cancer treatment.
-He found that properly prepared ozonated glycerin has a remarkable 90-day half-life, allowing for the sustained release of cancer-targeting ozone and oxygen metabolites within the tumor microenvironment.
+He found that properly prepared ozonated glycerin has a half-life of 90 days (vs. 40 minutes for ozonated water).
+This allows for the sustained release of cancer-targeting ozone and oxygen metabolites within the tumor microenvironment.
 This extended activity period potentially reduces the frequency of required treatments, offering a practical therapeutic advantage over ozonated water.
 Ozonated glycerin demonstrated selective toxicity towards cancer cells, bacteria, and viruses while sparing healthy cells and tissues.
 Professor Okamoto observed that glycerin’s water-soluble nature facilitates rapid metabolism by the body, potentially enhancing its safety profile.
 Furthermore, he noted that cancer cells preferentially uptake glycerin due to their high glucose demands, effectively making ozonated glycerin a targeted delivery system for oxidative therapy.
 In a series of promising experiments, when Professor Okamoto injected ozonated glycerin around tumors in canine subjects, he frequently observed significant tumor regression, highlighting its potential efficacy in vivo.

 Building on Professor Okamoto’s work, Dr. Bridge has further explored the clinical applications of ozonated glycerin in veterinary oncology, highlighting its unique advantages.
 Dr. Bridge has reported remarkable outcomes using peritumoral injections of ozonated glycerin in various animal cancers.
 For instance, he treated a 9-year-old Labrador with a massive (39×51 centimeters) splenic sarcoma, achieving a 75% reduction in tumor size after just one injection and complete remission after the second.
 In feline patients, Dr. Bridge observed the complete disappearance of fibrosarcoma tumors after a single treatment in a 14-year-old and a 15-year-old cat.
 He also reported significant tumor reduction in cases of canine lymphoma and liver cirrhosis caused by fungal infection.
 These results demonstrate the versatility and efficacy of ozonated glycerin across different cancer types and even in non-cancer conditions, suggesting its potential as a broad-spectrum therapeutic agent.
 Dr. Bridge’s successful applications of ozonated glycerin in veterinary oncology provide a promising foundation for potential translation to human cancer therapy.